Sims 4 Studio

 I separate the content for the CAS, and the content for the construction mode, and then compact them separately.

-If the August folder already contained too many packages, I would simply have a new folder, Build_PACK_17_09, and a new package named the same way.
+If the August folder already contained too many packages, I would simply create a new folder, Build_PACK_17_09, and a new package named the same way.
 In the same way, I would have added the content downloaded this month.

 Once sorted and compacted, my TEMP folder is empty again, waiting for new downloads.